Why do companies use staffing agencies?

-An employer may need a temp employee due to permanent staff being sick, on maternity leave, having a family emergency or taking a leave of absence.
+An employer may need a temp employee due to permanent staff being sick, on maternity leave, having a family emergency, or taking a leave of absence.

 Hiring through a temporary staffing agency gives an employer the flexibility to schedule someone for a short period to handle these situations.

-When searching for someone to cover a few months worth of work, it doesn’t make sense to spend money to train them.
-By using a temporary staffing agency an employer is provided with someone ready to do the work they need.
+When searching for someone to cover a few months’ worth of work, it doesn’t make sense to spend money to train them.
+By using a temporary staffing agency and employer is provided with someone ready to do the work they need.

 If it’s a temporary project that will only take a certain amount of time to complete, it doesn’t make sense to hire them on a permanent basis.

 Technical staffing agencies help find temporary workers while saving employers time and money so they can focus on other business aspects.

-7. Handles onboarding and payroll
+6. Handles onboarding and payroll

-8. Access to talent networks
+7. Access to talent networks

-A good staffing agency spends years building up their talent network through referrals, networking and speaking with candidates daily.
+A good staffing agency spends years building up their talent network through referrals, networking, and speaking with candidates daily.
 An employer usually doesn’t have the resources to constantly engage talent.

 When an employer says “I need a staffing agency to search for IT resumes” a top IT staffing agency should be able to deliver qualified candidates in 24 to 48 hours.

-9. The ability to hire quickly
+8. The ability to hire quickly

 An employer may have an employee quit and need an immediate replacement.
-A temp staffing agency can deliver qualified talent many times in less than 24 hours due to their extensive network of candidates.
+A temp staffing agency can deliver qualified talent many times in less than 24 hours due to its extensive network of candidates.

-10. Industry market knowledge
+9. Industry market knowledge

-Another benefit of using a staffing agency is that an employer gains access to the recruiters insider knowledge of skilled available candidates both active and passive, salary ranges, and local market trends.
+Another benefit of using a staffing agency is that an employer gains access to the recruiter’s insider knowledge of skilled available candidates both active and passive, salary ranges, and local market trends.

-Contract staffing also known as temporary staffing is when an employer engages a staffing agency to provide a candidate for completing a short term assignment generally between one month and a year at an agreed upon hourly billing rate.
+Contract staffing also known as temporary staffing is when an employer engages a staffing agency to provide a candidate for completing a short term assignment generally between one month and a year at an agreed-upon hourly billing rate.

 The staffing agency covers the costs associated with contract personnel including but not limited to general liability insurance, (FICA, FUTA, SUTA, workers compensation, and unemployment insurance).

-In a contract-to-hire agreement an employer and staffing firm agree to terms on a predetermined length of employment before a full time offer can be made to the candidate by the employer.
+In a contract-to-hire agreement an employer and staffing firm agree to terms on a predetermined length of employment before a full-time offer can be made to the candidate by the employer.

 Once the contract period has been completed the employer has several options.
-They can bring the candidate on to their payroll as a full time employee, continue the contract if both parties agree or end the contract.
+They can bring the candidate on to their payroll as a full-time employee, continue the contract if both parties agree or end the contract.

 By working with a technical staffing agency, a company will have the opportunity to evaluate the candidate’s skills, work habits, and gauge the candidate fit in your unique culture and working environment before a direct offer is made.